saralemus7/GooglePlay-AnalysisProject/02-data/README.md

 Data Dictionary:

-App

-Application name
+App: Application name
-Category

-Category the app belongs to
+Category: Category the app belongs to	our of 34 possible categories (ex.
+Family, Game, Art and Design, etc.)
-Rating

-Overall user rating of the app (as when scraped) Reviews
+Rating: Overall user rating for the app out of 5

-Number of user reviews for the app (as when scraped) Size
+Reviews: Number of user reviews for the app

-Size of the app (as when scraped)	String
+Size: Size of the app in Megabytes
-Installs
-Installs

-Number of user downloads/installs for the app (as when scraped)	String Type
+Installs: Number of user downloads/installs for the app
-Type

-Paid or Free	String
+Type: Wether the app of Paid or Free
-Price
-Price

-Price of the app (as when scraped)	String
+Price: Price of the app
-Content Rating
-Content Rating

-Age group the app is targeted at - Children / Mature 21+ / Adult	String Genres
+Content Rating: Age group the app is targeted at - Children / Mature 21+ / Adult
-Genres

-An app can belong to multiple genres (apart from its main category).
+Genres: The genre(s) an app belongs to; an app can belong to multiple genres (apart from its main category).
 For eg, a musical family game will belong to Music, Game, Family genres.
-Date
-Last Updated
-Last Updated

-Date when the app was last updated on Play Store (as when scraped)	String Current Ver
+Last Updated: Date when the app was last updated on Play Store
-Current Ver

-Current version of the app available on Play Store (as when scraped)	String Android Ver
+Current Ver: Current version of the app available on Play Store
-Android Ver

-Min required Android version (as when scraped)
+Android Ver: Minimum required Android version